We are a brand born of an obsession with performance, a belief in good science, and a knack for invention.

 Another reminder of the basic point that all plants need to be healthy before they can display strong pigmentation.
 This means good control of CO2 and having a well-rounded fertilization approach.

-There are a few easy red plants that turn easily red as long as their fertilization needs are fulfilled and PAR values are not too low (50umols +); this includes the Nymphaea zenkeri 'red' (below, left), Ludwigia sp.red (below, right), Echinodorus 'rubin'&variants.
+There are a few easy red plants that turn easily red as long as their fertilization needs are fulfilled and PAR values are not too low (50umols +); this includes the Nymphaea zenkeri 'red', Ludwigia sp.red, Echinodorus 'rubin' & variants.
 The various colored Cryptocorynes are also easy plants to grow in general: C. Undulata red (reddish/brown), C. flamingo (pink/only TC is difficult), C. 'Hobbit' (Brown), + others.
 These are the easiest red plants to grow for beginners that are just starting out.
 Many other plants also have guaranteed red undersides of leaves (even if their tops are greenish); Althernanthera reineckii species, Ludwigia repens/palustris.
+Rotala 'Blood red SG version' and Bacopa salzmannii 'SG version' are both easy to grow and have brilliant color, however, finding stock of these 2 species maybe difficult as they are not propagated by commercial farms on a large scale.

 There are a couple of plants that are more difficult in terms of requirements, but always display good coloration if you can grow them.
-In sequence below: Ludwigia glandulosa (purple, not too hard), Rotala ramosior 'Florida' (purple, a bit harder) and Rotala mini-butterfly series (more sensitive).
+In sequence below: Ludwigia glandulosa (purple, not too hard), Rotala ramosior 'Florida', Rotala mini-butterfly, Ludwigia pantanal, Samolus parviflorus red

 Then there is the group of plants that show redder pigmentation due to Nitrogen limitation/low nitrate growth conditions (which delays the development of chlorophyll).
 This category of plants grows significantly redder when deprived of nitrogen Examples: Rotala rotundifolia red and its many variants (Rotala colorata, H'ra, Yao yai, etc), Ludwigia arcuata, Ludwigia brevipes, Hygrophila araguaia, Hygrophila pinnatifida, Limnophila aromatica/hippuroides (topside).
 Many other plants that are partially red will have larger red portions under limited NO3 as well; Eriocaulon quinquangulare, Trithuria lanterna.
 However, most of these plants also color up better when exposed to high PAR and stronger red/blue spectrum.
 So having not too lean water NO3 levels in the water column, coupled with good lighting is somewhat of a middle ground that is easy to hit for many tanks.

-Ludwigia arcuata and ludwigia pantanal (left); not the ideal tank partners.
+Ludwigia arcuata (right) and ludwigia pantanal (left); not the ideal tank partners.
 Ludwigia arcuata gets much redder with low NO3 levels; whereas Ludwigia pantanal stunts easily if conditions are overly lean.
-Hygrophila pinnatifida (right) gets significantly redder with Nitrate limitation - otherwise, its a green plant even under higher lighting.
+One way we over-come this is by using richer root fertilization.
+This allows us to maintain a somewhat leaner water column, yet still be able to grow species that are more hungry for fertilization.

 THE LEAN DOSING TANK